RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 B.Tech in Mechanical Engineering, worked as systems and integration engineer with Evage motors designing N1 and M3 category vehicles for Indian, Middle east and European markets.

 ## Introduction
 This project seeks to explore how a mobile robotic system can effectively follow and assist a user while maintaining situational awareness through obstacle detection and user recognition.
 Specifically, we aim to develop a follower robot using a TurtleBot equipped with a depth camera and Lidar.
 This system will enable hands-free transportation of small items (e.g., groceries, shopping bags, or tools) and assist with tasks like carrying a camera for photography or videography.
-Additionally, we will investigate how the robot can not only follow but also lead the user while maintaining a virtual leash, enhancing user experience and efficiency in personal and professional applications.
 Through this research, we hope to contribute to the advancement and normalization of Assistive Robots Technology in everyday life.

 ![Project Idea](/assets/images/IMG_9859.PNG "functional depiction of the idea")